Cotton Futures Drop as Traders Await Fiber Sales Report

 The weekly U.S. Department of Agriculture report, released Tuesday, showed that 55% of cotton is in good or excellent condition, down from 60% last week but still higher than 52% a year ago for this time of year.

-Cotton for December delivery lost 0.4% to 68.58 cents a pound on the ICE Futures U.S. exchange as traders look ahead to Thursday's report on demand for cotton overseas.
+Cotton for December delivery lost 0.6% to settle at 68.40 cents a pound on the ICE Futures U.S. exchange as traders look ahead to Thursday's report on demand for cotton overseas.

-Rose Commodity Group said that its technical trading analysis suggests the overall risk of prices making a sustained run more to the downside is somewhat greater than that to the upside.
+Rose Commodity Group said that its technical trading analysis suggests the overall risk of prices making a sustained move more to the downside is somewhat greater than that to the upside.

-"Mother Nature holds the key to forthcoming price activity," noted O.A.
+"Mother Nature holds the key to forthcoming price activity," said O.A.
 Cleveland, consulting economist at Cotton Experts.

 Continue Reading Below